-So, what to make of the HTC One M8 – the phone that has to sell well if HTC is to make its way back towards the top of the sales charts?
+So, what to make of the HTC One M8 – the phone that's helped HTC make its way back towards the top of the sales charts?

 Well, on the one hand it's an easy sell: the design says it all, and the fact it's backed up with some top end specs bodes very well indeed.